liuyuweitarek/downgrade-upgrade-colab-python/README.md

 # Creating a Specific Version of Python and PyTorch Environment on Colab

 This document will guide free users in creating a specific version of Python, PyTorch and Tensorflow execution environment on Google Colab.

-Based on the steps provided here, you can create any Python environment (version >= 3.7) in Google Colab.
+Based on the steps provided here, you can create any Python(version >= 3.7) environment in Google Colab.
 If you're using TensorFlow with GPU support requires specific actions and version compatibility.
 Please refer to [this table](https://www.tensorflow.org/install/source#gpu) for the corresponding versions.

 **Noted that this method has limitations.**

-Google Colab cells cannot directly execute Python code from the environment you create.
+With this method, cell cannot directly execute Python code from the environment you create.
 You need to activate the created environment at the start of each cell execution, which is equivalent to running your command in the terminal.

 i.e. Cell will be like below to execute your code: